Great-The-Nate/6.5820-Final-Project/README.md

 If this was successful, you will see the plot in the file `cdfs/batch_eval_1_batch_eval_2/*.png` For example, CDFs comparing robust-mpc, buffer-based and rate-based schemes on hsdpa train dataset is in [figures/hsdpa.png](figures/hsdpa.png).

-## Submission

-You should submit a PDF file that contains the write up for the entire problem set (problems 1 and 2).
-As in previous problem sets, you should include a **link to your repo** and the hash of the last commit.
-Please ensure that the usernames "arashne" and "mingrany" are added as collaborators.

-The write up is the most important factor in grading of this problem.
-A large portion of the grade is assigned to the design and the choice of the algorithm that you've used.
-Please indicate your rationale that went into your ABR algorithm.
-Include a brief report of all the ideas that you've tried.
-Include results from an evaluation done locally on a set of relevant traces of your choosing.
-Include CDFs that compare your approach against buffer-based approach on the given set of traces.
-How did your evaluation guide you to come up with better ideas for ABR?
-What worked and what didn't?
-Detail which parts of your algorithm are novel and which are similar to already existing algorithms covered in the class or that you're familiar with.